Cliv-create/RtD/README.md

 # How does it work?

 - You launch .exe
+- .exe uses rtd_config.json file for all of the configuration, or
-- You enter target folder, where all of the .md files will be put at.
+You enter target folder, where all of the .md files will be put at.
-- You enter Shikimori userId.
+You enter Shikimori userId.
 - After that, API request is performed.
 - All of the titles in the list are added in the destination folder.
 - The file structure goes like this: